 Students will gain an understanding of the social and economic benefits of recreational fishing to the community, and learn how to apply sustainable behaviours and attitudes when fishing and caring for the marine environment.

 You will require a tape measure to demonstrate how to measure a fish in this activity.
 Alternatively fish ruler stickers can be freely obtained from your local Department of Primary Industries and Regional Development office.
+You will also require an image of a fish (side profile) to show the correct way to measure a fish.

 Each student will require a copy of Student Worksheet: Fishing code of conduct.